 How do I control the temperature and timings?

-The floor and room temperature and timings are controlled using the included thermostat.
-The FH-01 thermostat has a 7 day/ 24-hour timer built in, meaning that you can set programmes for when you would like the Varme underfloor heating to turn on and at what temperature you would like the room to be.
+The floor temperature, room temperature and timings are controlled using the included thermostat.
+The FH-01 thermostat has a 7 day / 24-hour timer built in, meaning that you can set programmes for when you would like the Varme underfloor heating to turn on and at what temperature you would like the room to be.

 Is Varme underfloor heating noisy?